knazim667/Liri-Node-App/README.md

 These are the npm packages I used and are needed to run the app

-fs package in node
+1 .fs package in node
-twitter
+2 .twitter
-spotify
+3 .spotify
-request
+4 .request

 to install these npm packages run these commands one at a time.

-npm install twitter
+1 . npm install twitter
-npm install spotify
+2 . npm install spotify
-npm install request
+3 . npm install request